aws-samples/sample-aws-modernization-with-superblocks/content/4_ModuleFour_Backend/04_PlotlyAPIs.md

 1. Open API Builder:

    - Press CMD/CTRL + U

 2. Create the API:

    - Click "Add new API"
    - Search for and select your database integration (aws-superblocks-rds)
    - Click the pen icon next to 'API1' and rename it to "location_chart"

-3. Add your query:
+3. Add the below SQL query to the Postgres step:

    ```sql
    SELECT location_name, SUM(total_amount) as total_sales